f0nzie/dataviz-rsuite/work/dataviz/_book_final/pitfalls_of_color_use.md

 </div>

 <div class="rmdtip">
-<p>To make sure your figures work for people with cvd, don't just rely on specific color scales.
+<p>To make sure your figures work for people with cvd, don’t just rely on specific color scales.
 Instead, test your figures in a cvd simulator.</p>
 </div>